Yuqiu-Yang/pMTnet_Omni_Document/docs/source/index.rst

 In this document, we will mainly focus on two aspects:

 Input Format
-   A series of detailed explanations will be provided to help you organize your dataset so that the input can be correctly recognized by **pMTnet Omni**.
+   A series of detailed explanations as well as functions will be provided to help you organize your dataset so that the input can be correctly recognized by **pMTnet Omni**.

 Input Parameters